JastegSingh19/Adobe-Gen-AI/README.md

 Shape Detection and Processing
 ==============================

-Welcome to the Shape Detection and Processing project!
+Welcome to our demo project!
 This project is divided into three main sections: **Isolation**, **Fragmented**, and **Occluded** shapes.
 Each section contains specific tasks related to detecting and processing 2D shapes from curves.
-The project focuses on developing algorithms for identifying and analyzing various geometric shapes in different scenarios.
+The project focuses on developing mathematical algorithms for identifying and analyzing various geometric shapes in different scenarios.
+We have used pre-trained ResNet 50 model for occlusion detection.

 Project Structure
 -----------------